 Most listings are in the $30's per square foot per year.
 The Washington D.C. region is experiencing a decline in rates.
-In the last 3 months, the median rate decreased $1 per sqft per year.
-That's a 2% decrease in rent.
+In the last 3 months, the median rate fell $2 per sqft per year.
+That's a 5% decline in rent.

-In the last 90 days, 1890 listings have been made available, so you'll want to check back regularly for new listings.
-About 3% of the office spaces in the Washington D.C. are subleases, so you will probably have to consider a longer term lease.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 1195 listings have been made available, so you'll want to check back regularly for new listings.
+About 2% of the listings in the Washington D.C. are subleases, so you will probably need to sign a longer term lease with the landlord directly.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 3,300 sqft, there are still 0 spaces below 2,000 sqft.
-Most properties in this market are approximately 4 floors.
-Most buildings in this area were built in 1986 and are Class A.
+Even though the median size is 3,040 sqft, there are still 0 listings below 2,000 sqft.
+Most properties in this area are around 4 stories.
+Most buildings in this region were built in 1986 and are Class A.